h12w/gombi/README.md

 as Haskell, so cloning a combinator parser like Parsec to Go will only lead to an implementaion much worse than Parsec.
-Instead, Gombi is free to choose any Go language structures that are suitable for a modular and convenient API, and any algorithms that can be efficiently implemented with Go.
+Instead, Gombi is free to choose any Go language structures that are suitable for a modular and convenient API, and any algorithms that can be efficiently implemented in Go.

 *Under development*